stephenCarmody/stephenCarmody.github.io/_posts/2025-03-16-vector-databases.md

 ## How to search at scale

 Every database needs a way to find data quickly and efficiently, especially when dealing with massive datasets.
 Traditional databases rely on indexes, which are essentially shortcuts to locate rows or documents based on things like IDs or values.
 But when it comes to vectors, the game changes.
-Instead of exact matches, we're searching for "nearest neighbors"—the vectors closest to a given query in high-dimensional space.
+Instead of exact matches, we're searching for "nearest neighbors", the vectors closest to a given query in high-dimensional space.

 But finding those "nearest neighbors" isn't as simple as it sounds.
-The naive approach—calculating the exact distance between every vector and your query—works fine for small datasets but completely falls apart at scale.
+The naive approach, calculating the exact distance between every vector and your query, works fine for small datasets but completely falls apart at scale.
 Imagine comparing millions or even billions of vectors one by one, it's computationally expensive and painfully slow.
 This is why exact nearest neighbors isn't practical for real-world applications, where speed and scalability are key.
 In the next we will explore how to solve with with Approximate Nearest Neighbours (ANN).

 <br>